 this game makes a quick but enjoyable romp.
 It's lightweight, but it's lightweight fun.

-Full Curse of Monkey Island Review Hints and Walkthrough Buy This Game
+Full Curse of Monkey Island Review Hints Buy This Game (Amazon affiliate link)

 Based on the classic Agatha Christie mystery novel and play, this is a fun point-and-click adventure hampered somewhat by a

 time-wasting interface and a dearth of interesting puzzles.
 Even if you've read the book or seen the play, it still won't spoil the

 game; the identity of the murderer has been changed (something the mystery's plot was written to easily accomodate.)

 And Then There Were None Review Buy This Game (Amazon affiliate link)